Murihiku Regeneration Structure

 Terms of Reference

-These Terms of Reference set out the role of Murihiku Regeneration office arrangements that are in place to support it.
+These Terms of Reference set out the role of the Murihiku Regeneration office arrangements that are in place to support it.
 This includes its purpose, responsibilities, objectives, and tenure.

 Context